Skip to main content

 Get the dWallet's Bitcoin address

-To create transactions in the Bitcoin network we need a Bitcoin address.
+To create transactions in the Bitcoin network, we need a Bitcoin address.

 We used SegWit address format on the Bitcoin Testnet.